Tamil Nadu polls: Edappadi K Palaniswami resigns as CM, Stalin to take oath on May 7

 Tamil Nadu Chief Minister Edappadi K Palaniswami on Monday resigned from his post after the Dravida Munnetra Kazhagam led by party chief MK Stalin was elected to power in the Assembly elections, The Times of India reported.

+“I convey my best wishes to Thiru MK Stalin who is going to assume office as the Chief Minister of Tamil Nadu,” Palaniswami tweeted.

+Stalin thanked the outgoing chief minister and said the AIADMK leader’s “advice and cooperation” was required to make a better Tamil Nadu.
+“Democracy is about ruling and opposition parties being together,” he added.
+“Let us uphold such a democracy.”

 After a gap of 10 years, the DMK will return to power in the state.
-The party, a part of the Secular Progressive Alliance, alone won in 124 seats and established leads in nine others in the 234-member House.
+The party, a part of the Secular Progressive Alliance, alone won 124 seats and established leads in nine others in the 234-member House.
 The majority mark is 118.

 Stalin will be sworn in as the new chief minister on May 7, News18 reported.
 After his victory, the DMK chief had told reporters on Sunday that the swearing-in of his government will be simple.